euler-xyz/evk-periphery/docs/swaps.md

   Finally, and similarly to exact output, any unused input will be redeposited for the `accountIn`.

+  Note that the generic handler can also be invoked in target debt mode.
+In such a case there will be no on-chain modification to the swap payload, but swapper will attempt a repay and return of the unused input as per swap params.

 ### Handlers

 The swapper contract executes trades using external providers like 1Inch or Uniswap.
 Internal handler modules take care of interfacing with the provider.
 They are enumerated by a `bytes32` encoded string.
 The available handlers are listed as constants in `Swapper.sol`.

-- 1Inch handler
+- Generic handler

-  Only supports `exact input` mode.
-Executes a payload returned by [1Inch API](https://portal.1inch.dev/documentation/swap/introduction) on the aggregator contract.
+  Executes arbitrary call on arbitrary target address.
+Presumably they are calls to swap providers.
+For example a payload returned by [1Inch API](https://portal.1inch.dev/documentation/swap/introduction) on the aggregator contract or payloads created with [Uniswap's Auto Router](https://github.com/Uniswap/smart-order-router) on [SwapRouter02](https://etherscan.io/address/0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45)

-- Uniswap Auto Router handler

-  Supports `exact input` and `exact output` modes.
-Executes payloads created with [Uniswap's Auto Router](https://github.com/Uniswap/smart-order-router) on [SwapRouter02](https://etherscan.io/address/0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45).
-Payload is simply executed in both modes, so in exact output, the handler will not try to update the amount bought with balance already present in the swapper, as the other uniswap handlers.
+  Generic handler accepts all 3 swapping modes, although for most swap providers only exact input is natively available.
+Although the off-chain data will not be modified to match the actual on-chain conditions during execution, swapper will carry out post processing according to the swap mode: returning unused input token in exact output mode or repaying debt in target debt mode.
+See F5 in [Common flows](#common-flows-in-evk) for one possible use case.

+  The data passed to the handler in `SwapParams.data` should be an abi encoded tuple: target contract address and call data

 - Uniswap V2 handler